 - Logstash enables you to avoid heavyweight processing at the edge, but still manipulate the data before sending it to Elasticsearch.
 This also enables you to send the processed data to multiple destinations.

 One reason for preprocessing your data is to control the structure of the data that’s indexed into Elasticsearch—the data schema.
-For example, you might use an ingest pipeline to map your data to the Elastic Common Schema (ECS).
-Alternatively, you can use runtime fields at query time to:
+For example, use an ingest pipeline to map your data to the Elastic Common Schema (ECS).
+Alternatively, use runtime fields at query time to:

 - Start working with your data without needing to understand how it’s structured